-The Audit Committee held five meetings during fiscal 2002.
-During each of these meetings, the Audit Committee reviewed and discussed the Company's financial statements with management and KPMG LLP ("KPMG"), its outside auditors.
+The Audit Committee held eight meetings during fiscal 2003, including regular meetings in conjunction with the close of each fiscal quarter during which the Audit Committee reviewed and discussed the Company's financial statements with management and KPMG LLP ("KPMG"), its independent auditors.

-The Audit Committee reviewed and discussed the audited financial statements of the Company for the fiscal year ended October 31, 2002 with the Company's management and management represented to the Audit Committee that the Company's financial statements were prepared in accordance with Generally Accepted Accounting Principles.
-The Audit Committee discussed with KPMG matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees).
+The Audit Committee reviewed and discussed the audited financial statements of the Company for the fiscal year ended October 31, 2003 with the Company's management, and management represented to the Audit Committee that the Company's financial statements were prepared in accordance with accounting principles generally accepted in the United States.
+The Audit Committee discussed with KPMG matters required to be discussed by Statement on Auditing Standards ("SAS") No. 61 (Communication with Audit Committees) as amended by SAS No. 91.

 The Audit Committee received the written disclosures and the letter from KPMG required by Independence Standards Board Standard No. 1 (Independence Discussion with Audit Committees), and the Audit Committee discussed with KPMG their independence from the Company.
 It considered the non-audit services provided by KPMG and determined that the services provided are compatible with maintaining KPMG's independence.
+The Audit Committee approved 100% of all audit, audit related, tax and other services provided by KPMG for the fiscal year ended October 31, 2003.
 The total fees paid to KPMG for the last two fiscal years are as follows:

-scal Year Ended ctober 31, 2002 Fiscal Year Ended October 31, 2001 Audit Fees \$ 666,000 \$ 553,100 Audit Related Fees: Professional services rendered for employee benefit plan audits, accounting assistance in connection with acquisitions and consultations related to financial accounting and reporting standards \$ 163,500(1) \$ 33,000 Tax Fees \$ 822,800(1) \$ 462,900 All Other Fees: Professional services rendered for corporate secretarial support \$ 29,000 \$ 27,000
+al Year Ended ober 31, 2003 l Year Ended ber 31, 2002 Audit Fees \$ 873,400 \$ 666,000 Audit Related Fees: Professional services rendered for employee benefit plan audits, accounting assistance in connection with acquisitions and consultations related to ¢ 50,000 ď 162 500(1) financial accounting and reporting standards \$ 58,900 \$ 163,500(1) Tax Fees \$ 3,290,400(2) \$ 822,800(1) All Other Fees: Professional services rendered for corporate secretarial support \$ 0 \$ 29,000